SWaltmann/MatrixCapsuleNetwork/config_guide.md

 - Must be a **float between 0 and 1** (e.g., `0.1` for 10%).
 - **Ignored** if `val_split_strategy` is set to `"loio"`.

+## Model Size (`model_size`)

+Specifies which version of the Capsule Network architecture to use, as described in the *Matrix Capsules with EM Routing* paper by Hinton et al.

+Options:
+- `"full"`: The full version of the network, which is the primary model used throughout the paper.
+It includes more capsule channels and routing units, resulting in higher parameter count and typically better performance.
+- `"small"`: A reduced version of the network described in Section 5 of the paper.
+It uses fewer parameters to demonstrate the model's efficiency and generalization with a lightweight configuration.

+This setting adjusts the number of capsules and other architectural details while keeping the overall structure of the model (e.g., EM routing) consistent.